Lingguo (Lin) Xu

 Working Papers

-Anticipatory Utility as a Buffer Against Consumption Delays Submitted · JMP
+Anticipatory Utility as a Buffer Against Consumption Delays Under review · J. Econ.
+Behavior & Organization

 Examines anticipatory utility and its effect on delayed consumption using a pre-registered laboratory experiment (n = 360).
 Participants engage in a gold-mining game with random delay/no-delay assignment; anticipation is measured via willingness-to-pay for early information.
 Delays generally reduce valuation, but the effect is concentrated among low-anticipation individuals — anticipatory utility buffers against the negative effects of delay.

-Gender and the Demand for Comparative Information R&R · J. Experimental Economics
+Gender and the Demand for Comparative Information R&R · J. Economic Psychology

 with Nisvan Erkal and Boon Han Koh